openZH/covid_19/README.md

 # COVID-19 Cases communicated by Swiss Cantons and Principality of Liechtenstein (FL)

-We are providing COVID-19 case data, that has been communicated by official sources (Cantons and FL), in machine-readable form (CSV).
-We seek to update the data automatically (by web scraping or pipeline).
+We are providing COVID-19 case data in machine-readable form (CSV) as OGD resources (Open Government Data), that has been communicated by official sources (Cantons and FL).

+We seek to cover all Cantons, and to update the data automatically (by web scraping or pipeline).
 Join our challenge to contribute to this goal: https://db.schoolofdata.ch/project/73

 (Status: 2020-03-21 01:00)
 | OGD resource | updated by | latest update | Official source(s) |